zikula/core/CONTRIBUTING.md

 | Doc PR        | zikula/zikula-docs#123
 ```

-If there are any todos, please use this template:
+If there are any todos, please add this template:

 ```
 - [ ] fix the tests as they have not been updated yet